Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 One of the best real-time strategy games can now be played on your Android device.
-The third game of the MaW series provides better random map skirmishes, more than 100 unique units and technologies, 7 mega units and 20 challenging missions.
-There’s also an online multiplayer battle mode that lets you fight 3 more friends and use your most advanced units to defeat them.
+The third game of the MaW series provides better random map skirmishes, more than 100 unique units and technologies, seven mega units, and 20 challenging missions.
+There’s also an online multiplayer battle mode that lets you fight three more friends and use your most advanced units to defeat them.

 Story-based missions are intense and extremely well-connected.
 You are on a mission to search and rescue missing scientists.
 You will have to locate top-secret research files.
 Your mission is to come to the aid of the Omicron Initiative and protect research files from enemies.

 The game has stunning top-down visuals.
 You get a bird’s eye view of the map, which helps you manage and command your units better.
-Animated battles are pretty good and every unit has a unique action.
-If you love Command and Conquer type of games, then you should download Machines at War 3 to your Android device.
+Animated battles are pretty good, and every unit has a unique action.
+If you love Command and Conquer-type games, then you should download Machines at War 3 to your Android device.
 It’s available on the Google Play store and is priced at $7.

 5. Rusted Warfare

 If you have played Total Annihilation, then you shouldn’t miss Rusted Warfare.
 With fascinating retro visuals, this game brings old school RTS gaming to your mobile device.
 It features campaign missions that take place on large maps.
 There are also fun skirmishes with each mission, giving you an opportunity to take control of land, air, and sea units.
 But it’s the tower-defense survival mode that ups the gameplay value.

 A good gameplay aspect is the unit formation feature that lets you form tactical attack and defense patterns to get a strategic edge over enemy units.
 This feature reminds me of classic RTS titles like Rise of Nations.